Get updates on Town announcements, meetings and happenings to your email.

 The Kensington community is comprised of a variety of community and nonprofit organizations with a mission to make improvements to the community’s social well-being and overall function.

-Kensington CAN! is a business to community organization.
+A business-to-community organization.
 Their mission is to reach out to the greater Kensington community through events and projects, facilitate networking among Kensington businesses, and to help create a vibrant business district.
 Kensington CAN! publishes a quarterly newsletter and invites all Kensington businesses to submit news and items of interest to the business community.
-Kensington CAN! welcomes all Kensington businesses and friends to join them every third Tuesday of the month at 8:45am at Car Wash Coffee.

 - Founded in 2016